 Replace a Flush Handle

 At some point, every homeowner encounters a loose, broken, pitted, or just plain ugly toilet flush handle that's crying out for replacement.
-Swapping in a new one can cost as little as $4 to $10, depending on whether it mounts on the front or side of the toilet tank.
+Swapping in a new one like this highly rated option available at Amazon can cost as little as $4 to $10, depending on whether it mounts on the front or side of the toilet tank.

 Put in a New Toilet Fill Valve